NinjaDevelper/telehash-c/Messaging.md

 ## Messages in  Messaging Layer
-Every communications in messaging layer works in event-driven manner. i.e. you must register handlers for them to act to received messages because you don't know when messages come in.
+Every communications in messaging layer works in event-driven manner. i.e. recievers must register handlers for them to act to received messages because they don't know when messages come in.
+So there is no functions to send() and recv() directly.

 There are two types of message in Messaging layer.
 One is broadcast, another is channel message.

 ### Broadcast
-There are two types of message in Messaging layer.
-One is broadcast.
-You must specify broadcast handler when you initiate messaging function.
+Everyone who use messaging layer must specify a broadcast handler when initialing messaging class.
-First he would call add_broadcaster(receiver) so that receiver would register him to send broadcasted messages.
+First he would call ```add_broadcaster(receiver)``` function so that the ```receiver``` would register him to send messages that someone broadcasted.

 When you
-broadcast a message, receiver of this message would analyze this message by this handler atf irst.
-Receiver would check this message, e.g. cheking sender didn't send messages too much, or the message is what receiver wants to know or not, etc. If receiver thinks it should be broadcasted, the handler would return string , and he would broadcast this string to registered member.
+broadcast a message, receiver of this message would analyze this message by the handler at first.
+Receiver would check this message, e.g. that sender didn't send messages too much, or  that this message is what receiver wants to know, etc. If the receiver thinks it should be broadcasted, the handler would return a string , and messaging layer would broadcast this string to registered member.

 ### Channel Message

 Channel message is used for general purpose.
-Recevier must register handler for a channel handler with a channel name if he want to act to messages on the channel.
-At first sender send a message with a channel name and handler for responses.
+Recevier must register a handler as a channel handler with a channel name if he want to act to a messages on the channel.
+Channel name is like a _port number_ in TCP/IP, where receiver listen.
+At first the sender register a handler for responses and send a message with a channel name to a receiver.
-After sending it, messages are sent and received after reading message by the registered handler.
+After sending messages, a reciever receives and read the message by a registered handler.
 When he wants to stop messaging, he would send nothing.

 ### Handler for messages
-Handler must implements Messaing.ChannelHander class.
-All methods that start with seq* would be run one by one when receiving messages.
+Handler must implements ```Messaing.ChannelHander``` class.
+All methods that starts with seq* would be run one by one when receiving messages.
 The order of calling method is alphabeetic order.

 ## Example